 Sexual assault is defined by law as sexualized contact with another person without consent, by force, coercion, threats or manipulation.
 Any kind of unwanted sexual contact is considered assault, is illegal, and can be physically and mentally harmful.
 Sexual violence includes rape, attempted rape, incest, child sexual assault, sexual harassment and indecency.

 Though sexual assaults are often portrayed or believed to be perpetrated by violent strangers, the majority of this type of assault is committed by someone the victim knows.

 It is important to realize that 1 in 5 college age women will experience sexual assault during their college career.
 At CSU, Chico, that comes out to about 300 women per year.
-Though women are assaulted at a greater frequency, men can, and have been victims of sexual assault as well with 1 in 6 men experiencing some form of childhood sexual abuse.
+Though women are assaulted at a greater frequency, men can be victims of sexual assault as well with 1 in 6 men experiencing some form of childhood sexual abuse.
 Although only a small percentage of males commit sexual assault, the majority of perpetrators are male.
 Sexual assault is a crime used by one person to control, dominate and humiliate another.
 Sexual assault is not about lust or uncontrollable passion -- it is about power over another person and the opportunity to commit a violent crime.
-It is always the perpetrator, not the victim, who is at fault.
+IT IS ALWAYS THE PERPETRATOR, NOT THE VICTIM, WHO IS AT FAULT.